vegardit/dart-hotreloader/README.md

    Future<void> main(List<String> args) async {

-     // instantiate a reloader that by default monitors the lib directory for source file changes final reloader = await HotReloader.create();
+     // instantiate a reloader that by monitors the project's source code folders for changes final reloader = await HotReloader.create();

      // ... your other code